 Here is what the 90-day test looked like by the numbers:

-- Total test duration: 90 days (December 15, 2025, to March 15, 2026)
+- Total test duration: 90 days (started mid-February 2026, ended mid-May 2026)

 - Total capsules consumed: 180 (2 per day, every single morning with coffee)

-- Total investment: $207 for the 3-bottle pack
+- Total investment: Around two hundred bucks for the 3-bottle pack

-- Estimated new nail growth: 4.8mm
+- Estimated new nail growth: Roughly 4.8mm

 My Weekly Notebook Logs: The Raw Data

-Week 1 to Week 4: The 'Nothing is Happening' Phase
+Month 1: The 'Nothing is Happening' Phase

-By Week 4, I was frustrated.
-My notebook entry for January 12 just says: "Zero change.
+Early on, I was frustrated.
+My notebook entry from mid-March just says: "Zero change.
 Waste of money?"
 This is where most guys quit.
-They take a pill for a month, don't see a brand-new toe, and throw the bottle in the trash.
+They take a pill for a month, do not see a brand-new toe, and throw the bottle in the trash.
 But I knew the math.
 At 1.6mm of growth a month, the 'clean' nail is still hidden under the cuticle.
 You have to wait for it to push out.
+My big toe was about 70% covered in thick, yellowish-brown crust.
+It was embarrassing, and I was still wearing socks in the shower so my wife did not have to look at it.

-Week 6: The Turning Point
+Month 2: The Turning Point

-Week 13: The 90-Day Verdict
+Month 3: The 90-Day Verdict

 What I Liked (and What I Hated)